 As I pulled out the decoration boxes, I decided that this very special tree only needed a few choice ornaments.
 A true country Christmas tree was made up of homemade ornaments.
 I popped some popcorn, strung cranberries and found the old fashion gingerbread ornament recipe I made when the kids were little.
 A couple sparsely strung white lights and my angel topper was the perfect complement to our very simple Christmas tree.

-Simple Christmas Craft for Kids – Cinnamon Applesauce Gingerbread Men
+Simple Christmas Tree Craft for Kids – Cinnamon Applesauce Gingerbread Men

-Mix applesauce and cinnamon together, adding more cinnamon if dough seems too wet, and more applesauce if dough is too dry.
+Mix applesauce and cinnamon together, adding more cinnamon if dough seems too wet, add more applesauce if the dough is too dry.